 The isthmus takes approximately 75 minutes to carry out its tasks.
 While the egg is still in the oviduct the shell membranes appear as one over the total surface of the egg so close are they associated with each other.
 However, as the egg cools after it has been laid, the membranes separate, usually at the larger end to form the air cell.
 The air cell in the new laid egg is approximately 1.5 centimetres in diameter and approximately 0.5 centimetres deep.

 As the egg ages, the interior contents lose water and the air cell increases in size.
 This change in size is an indicator of egg quality as related to the age of the egg and the holding conditions.
 The shell membranes consist of a fibrous protein material and act as a barrier to the penetration into the egg by bacteria and fungi.
 They also help reduce the rate of evaporation of water from the egg thus slowing the rate of deterioration of the egg.
+The isthmus also lays down the foundation for the shell by forming the first crystals of calcium carbonate on the outer shell membrane.

 The uterus is a relatively short, bulbous gland up to 12 centimetres in length.
 The developing egg remains in the uterus for 18-20 hours while approximately 40% of the albumen and all of the shell is added.
 It is for this reason that the organ is often called the shell gland.
 Shell formation really begins by the deposition of small clusters of calcium carbonate crystals onto the outer shell membrane while in the isthmus.
 These are the initiation grains for the subsequent calcium carbonate deposition in the uterus.
-The number of these grains is genetically controlled and is related to the subsequent shell thickness – the more grains deposited in the isthmus, the thicker will be the final shell.
+The number of these grains is genetically controlled and is related to the subsequent shell thickness as the more grains deposited in the isthmus, the thicker will be the final shell.

 The shell of an egg is formed in two layers:

-The calcium for the eggshell comes from three sources – the diet, special bone called medullary bone (found in the cavity of long bones) of point of lay pullets and the skeleton.
+The calcium for the eggshell comes from the diet, a special bone called medullary bone (found in the cavity of long bones) of point of lay pullets and the skeleton.
 The hen uses approximately 2.5 grams of calcium in the formation of one normal egg.
 She cannot absorb sufficient calcium from her diet each day (approximately 2.0 grams per day) to supply this need and hence, it becomes necessary for her to utilise skeletal calcium to make up the shortfall.
 This is particularly so at night when most of the shell is being formed but the hen in unlikely to be eating.
 In addition to the calcite, the shell also contains small quantities of sodium, potassium and magnesium.

 The carbonate ions go with the calcium to form the calcium carbonate of the egg’s shell come from the blood and from the shell gland.
 If anything should interrupt the supply of carbonate, thin-shelled eggs will result.
 This occurs in hot weather when hens pant to remove excess heat energy.
 The increased respiratory rate removes carbon dioxide from the blood thus reducing the carbonate ions available for eggshell formation.